CSR accounting framework

 An integrated annual report

-Over the reporting year 2015 we will publish our first integrated report, as drawing up an integrated report is more efficient and more effective.
-A clear message strengthens our business model and gives us better insight into the direct and indirect results, as well as the financial and non-financial results, and their impact.
+As of the reporting year 2015 we publish an integrated report.
+The integrated value creating model gives us insight into the direct and indirect results, as well as the financial and non-financial results, and their impact.

-For this reason, we have already transposed our business model into a graphical format.
-You can see all our activities at a glance; it clearly shows the relationship between the financial and non-financial aspects.
+Within the graphical representation of our value creating model you see all our activities at a glance; it clearly shows the relationship between the financial and non-financial aspects.
 All material topics are included: our input, the services we provide, our customers, and the results of our efforts.

 Digitisation is not only important in our primary processes, more and more communication takes place online.
 For this reason, we publish our annual reports online.
 In our reports, we no longer provide the more 'static' information as we publish static and/or generic information on our corporate website.
 We do create links and referrals where applicable and appropriate.